-Read “Recovering the Original Meaning of Matthew’s Parables” by Helmut Koester as it was originally published in Bible Review magazine.
+Read Helmut Koester’s article “Recovering the Original Meaning of Matthew’s Parables” as it originally appeared in Bible Review, June 1993.
 Koester suggests that the parables of Jesus did not communicate a hidden meaning when they were told by Jesus—the parables of Jesus could be understood by all.
 The article was first republished in Bible History Daily in March 2013.—Ed.

 Jesus’ parables were among the earliest of his sayings to be collected.
 One collection of parables formed the basis of the fourth chapter of the Gospel of Mark.
 The author of the Gospel of Matthew then used this Markan material and added more parables from other sources, thus assembling in a unified speech in chapter 13 seven parables: the parables of the Sower (Matthew 13:1–9), the Tares (13:24–30), the Mustard Seed (13:31–32), the Leaven (13:33), the Hidden Treasure (13:44), the Pearl of Great Price (13:45–46), and the Drag-net (13:47–50).
 Most of these parables will be read this summer from church lectionaries, which provide biblical passages to be read during Sunday services.